Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Introduction

-Comprehensive experiments demonstrate the effectiveness of our method in mitigating language bias in LVLMs, thereby enhancing visual comprehension and reducing visual hallucination.
-We observe significant improvements, particularly in free-form generation and visual hallucinations reduction (e.g., 11.8-point boost on LLaVA-Bench~\citep{LLAVA} and a 40\% improvement on Object Hallucinations Benchmark~\citep{objhal,RLHF-V}).
-Notably, our approach achieves consistent improvement without requiring additional training resources or data beyond standard LVLM multimodal alignment setups~\citep{LLAVA15}.
-Our analysis further confirms the efficacy of \MDA in enabling the LVLM to fully utilize the visual inputs, as well as the robustness of the \IFG for reducing hallucinations and improving visual comprehension.
+Our proposed MDA and SIG form a systematic framework for mitigating language bias in LVLMs, with each component complementing the other to further enhance overall performance.
+Comprehensive experiments across various model architectures and scales validate the effectiveness of \OURS.
+We observe significant improvements, particularly in free-form generation and visual hallucinations reduction (e.g., 11.8-point gain on LLaVA-Bench~\citep{LLAVA} and a 40\% improvement on Object Hall~\citep{objhal,RLHF-V}).
+Notably, \OURS delivers consistent improvement without additional resource requirements beyond standard multimodal alignment setups~\citep{LLAVA15,liu2024llavanext}.
+Our analysis further confirms the efficacy of \MDA in enabling LVLMs to fully utilize visual inputs, and robustness of \IFG for reducing hallucinations and improving visual comprehension.